qianelsali/10-days-of-Statistics-Hackerrank/README.md

 # 10-days-of-Statistics-Hackerrank
-Hackerrank: 10 days of statistics practice all the codes are written in R
+Hackerrank: 10 days of statistics practice

+My solutions in R

+Another leisure practice of coding :-)